-My shelves are getting a little full and we are about to start remodeling so I need to unhaul a few books.
-Most of the ones I am unhauling I did not enjoy.
-I am selling them for $5.00.
-If you are interested in any of them feel free to email me at firstname.lastname@example.org.
-This will probably be the first of many unhauls.
+My shelves are getting a little full and we are about to start remodeling, so I need to unhaul a few books.
+I didn’t enjoy these books, hence the unhaul. .
+This will probably be the first of many.

 Whenever another kid goes missing in October, the Pender kids know what is really behind it: a horrific monster out in the marshes they have named the Mumbler.